Seven great examples of custom diagrams and graphs usage for business

 Visual data representation supported by the appropriate UX, with the usage of applicable visual libraries, results in obtaining simplicity and an accurate understanding of data operation for business purposes.

-1. Business processes and information flow
+1. Business process and information flow diagram type

-Turning complex processes into interactive visualization with custom diagrams and charts enables enterprise-level companies to deal with a large amount of information and processes which need to be planned, managed, and controlled.
+Turning complex processes into interactive visualization with custom diagrams and charts enables enterprise-level companies to deal with a large amount of information and processes that need to be planned, managed, and controlled.
 The solution presented below captures the details of the tasks and interactions with a process and augments the business process model with the corresponding information flow.

 Main diagram and graphs features include:

-• The helicopter view on the company.
+• The helicopter view of the company.

 • The Gantt chart view, in which the user assigns people whose image is displayed on bars to tasks.